TrustPlus/trustplus-wallet/README.md

-Welcome to _Darkcoin Wallet_, a standalone Darkcoin payment app for your Android device!
+Welcome to _TRUSTplus Wallet_, a standalone Darkcoin payment app for your Android device!

 This project contains several sub-projects: